chunmeng/wordcount/Documentation.md

 - About CI

   The .travis.yml is added.
 The travis-ci.org can be used as a CI backend, when repo is make available in github.

+- About Docker

+  The Dockerfile is added as a bonus.
+It can be used to generate the docker image needed to build this project.
+  It keeps the build environment isolated from the host environment and avoid potential conflict - especially if the build requires old tools.